 The entire movie was shot on one set, which required months of planning and construction.
 The apartment-courtyard set measured ninety-eight feet wide, one hundred eighty-five feet long, and forty feet high, and consisted of thirty-one apartments, eight of which were completely furnished.
 The courtyard was set twenty to thirty feet below stage level, and some of the buildings were the equivalent of five or six stories high.
 This movie was shot quickly on the heels of "Dial M for Murder (1954)," November 27, 1953 to January 13, 1954.

-According to Georgine Darcy, the scene in which the man and woman on the fire escape struggle in their attempt to get in out of the rain can be attributed to a prank by Sir Alfred Hitchcock.
+According to Georgine Darcy, when the man and woman on the fire escape struggle to get in out of the rain was based on a prank by Sir Alfred Hitchcock.
 Each actor and actress in the apartment complex facing Jeff's rear window wore an earpiece through which they could receive Hitchcock's directions.
 Hitchcock told the man to pull the mattress in one direction and told the woman to pull in the opposite direction.
-Unaware that they had received conflicting directions, the couple began to fight and struggle to get the mattress inside once the crew began filming the scene.
-The resulting mayhem in which one of the couple is tossed inside the window with the mattress provided humor and a sense of authenticity to the scene, which Hitchcock liked.
+Unaware that they had received conflicting directions, the couple began to fight and struggle to get the mattress inside once the crew began filming.
+The resulting mayhem, in which one of the couple is tossed inside the window with the mattress, provided humor and a sense of authenticity, which Hitchcock liked.
 He was so pleased with the result that he did not order another take.

 During the month-long shoot, Georgine Darcy (Miss Torso), "lived" in her apartment all day, relaxing between takes as if really at home.

 390 of 395 found this interesting Interesting? |

 While shooting, Sir Alfred Hitchcock worked only in Jeff's "apartment".
 The actors and actresses in other apartments wore flesh-colored earpieces so that he could radio his directions to them.